rodrigosoares/havox/README.md

 ## Installation

-Install Havox by running:
+Install Havox by:

-1. Clone the repository: `$ git clone https://github.com/rodrigosoares/havox`
+1. Cloning the repository: `$ git clone https://github.com/rodrigosoares/havox`
-2. Access the directory: `$ cd havox`
+2. Accessing the directory: `$ cd havox`
-3. Install gem dependencies: `$ bin/setup`
+3. Installing gem dependencies: `$ bin/setup`

 Besides, Havox requires [Merlin](https://github.com/merlin-lang/merlin) and a [modified version of RouteFlow](https://github.com/rodrigosoares/RouteFlow) that implements IP source and VLAN ID matching, subnet mask support and RFHavox module.
 The latter is an extra RouteFlow module designed to request rules from the remote Havox web API and enqueue them into the RouteFlow IPC system.